taaheer/my-works/scenes/why-are-you-late/en.md

 Website: [https://Taaheer.github.io](https://Taaheer.github.io)

 **Notes:**
-This script is an original work and is the property of Taaheer Labbe.
+This story is an original work and is the property of Taaheer Labbe.
 Unauthorized reproduction or distribution is prohibited.

 ---